kosl/ihipp-examples/docs/week3.md

 Why does MPI make you specify both types?

-Options:
 * So it can check at runtime that you haven't made a silly mistake
 * So it can do type conversion if required
 * The types and counts can be different provided that at least one of them is an MPI derived type
 * The types and counts can be different provided that the two buffers are the same length in bytes

-Solution: The types and counts can be different provided that at least one of them is an MPI derived type

-Feedback: The MPI datatypes do not have to be the same, they just have to be compatible.
+The MPI datatypes do not have to be the same, they just have to be compatible.
 For example, if you create a datatype containing three integers then a send with this type will match a receive of 3 x MPI_INTEGER.

 ### Question
 What is the output of this MPI code on 8 processes, i.e. on running ranks 0, 1, 2, 3, 4, 5, 6 and 7?